ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

 The visualizer reacts to changes.
 For example, when a routing protocol changes a routing entry, or an IP address gets assigned to an interface by DHCP, the visualizer automatically updates the visualizations according to the specified filters.
-This is very useful e.g. for the simulation of mobile ad-hoc networks.
+This feature is very useful, e.g. for the simulation of mobile ad-hoc networks.

 Displaying all routing tables